wp-plugins/hide-comments-feature/readme.txt

 `add_action( 'hide_comments_dashboard_right_now', 'my_hide_comments_dashboard_right_now' );` if true is returned, the discussion table of dashboard right now widget will be hidden.
 False otherwise.
 Defaults to true.

 The use of these hooks are recommended, thus, if the plugin gets deactivated, those hooks will not be called anymore and then you get things consistent and clean.

+Do you want to translate it to your language?
+Just reply to the «Translations» topic in the forum.

 == Installation ==